1 Hour every other week

 Diversity is infused in all seminar presentations

 Particular diversity seminars are also highlighted throughout the year.
 In addition, in the spring semester we hold a series of diversity process seminars that are focused on the impact of diversity on the intern personally and professionally.
-Two professional staff members will lead the diversity process series where interns are encouraged, but not required, to explore historical influences of self that may affect subsequent clinical practice related to culture.
+Two professional staff members lead the diversity process series where interns are encouraged, but not required, to explore historical influences of self that may affect subsequent clinical practice related to culture.
 The internship training program functions in a manner consistent with the American Psychological Association’s 2002 Ethical Standard 7.04 (Student Disclosure of Personal Information) as contained in the Revised Ethical Principles of Psychologists and Code of Conduct (APA, 2002).
 (Adapted from Texas A & M University Student Counseling Services’ diversity disclaimer statement).

 2.0 Hours per week